chianquan/typegoose/README.md

 #### instanceMethod

 Instance methods are on the Mongoose document instances, thus they must be defined as non-static methods.
-Again if we want to call other instance methods the type of `this` must be redefined to `InstanceType<T>` (see Types).
+Again if we want to call other instance methods the type of `this` must be redefined to `mongooseDocument<T>` (see Types).

 ```typescript
 @instanceMethod